+Resources: N/A

+G3 RENEWABLE POWER GENERATION

-G3.1 Reduce Peak Demand or Annual Load
+G3.01 Reduce Peak Demand or Annual Load

-Requirement: Install a minimum of 2KW of renewable power systems (photovoltaic's, fuel cell, micro turbine, geothermal power systems, etc) at the site that meet loads not specifically described and credited under different categories (e.g., outside lighting, pool prerequisite).
+Requirement: Install a minimum of 2KW of renewable power systems (photovoltaics, fuel cell, micro

+turbine, geothermal power systems, etc.) at the site that meet loads not specifically described and credited under different categories (e.g., outside lighting, pool
-Points: 1 point for each 2 KW (max 5 points)

-Intent: Reduce demand on fossil fuels

-Submittal: Required - Spec sheet of system size and usage.

-G4 REMODEL - CREDITS 4.1 - 4.5 ARE ONLY AVAILABLE FOR EXISTING HOMES

-Credit G4.1 trough G4.4 are only available to projects involving remodeling of an existing structure and MUST be implemented.

-G4.1 Remodeling of an Existing Structure

-Requirement: Home must be at least 12 months old and achieve a HERS Index of 80 or below.
+prerequisite).

+Points: 1 point for each 2 KW (max 5 points) Multi-Family: For multi-family projects, use the average number of kW/unit (calculated by dividing the total kW installed by the number of units).
+For example if there are 10 kW of installed PV and 4 multi-family units, 10/4=2.5 and each unit is awarded 1 point.
+If there are 16 kW installed on the same 4 unit multi-family building 16/4=4kW and 2 points would be awarded (1 point for each 2 kW.)
+Intent: Reduce demand on fossil fuels Submittal: Required - Spec sheet of system size and usage.
+Resources: N/A G4 REMODEL - CREDITS G4.1 - G4.5 ARE ONLY AVAILABLE FOR EXISTING HOMES Credit G4.1 trough G4.4 are only available to projects involving remodeling of an existing structure and MUST be implemented.
+G4.01 Remodeling of an Existing Structure Requirement: Home must be at least 12 months old and achieve a HERS Index of 80 or below.
+Points: 10

-Intent: Anyone who performs remodeling is saving resources by not building new and by overcoming barriers put in place many years before.
+Version 11 Revised 10-16-17 Intent: Anyone who performs remodeling is saving resources by not building new and by overcoming barriers put in place many years before.
 Submittal: Required - Proof of age of home such as property appraiser report and signed HERS rating guide.

-G4.2 Toilets 1.6 gpf & Showers 2.5 gpm or Less

-Requirement: In home older than 1992 all toilets must be 1.6 gallons per flush or less, and all showerheads must be 2.5 gallons per minute or less. - note additional points are available in the water section is lower flow fixtures are installed.

-Intent: Reduce home water consumption
+G4.02 Water Closets 1.6 gpf & Showers 2.5 gpm or Less Requirement: In home older than 1992 all toilets must be 1.6 gallons per flush or less, and all showerheads must be 2.5 gallons per minute or less. - note additional points are available in the water section if lower flow fixtures are installed.
+Points: 3 Intent: Reduce home water consumption Submittal: Manufacturers specs.